tomheno/docs/source/docs/tables.md

     ->url($url); // Set URL callback that should be used to generate a URL to send the user to when this column is clicked.
 ```

-> Support for other column types is coming soon.
+> Other column types are coming soon.
 For more information, please see our [Development Roadmap](/docs/roadmap).

 ## Filters {#filters}